fenago/tableau-intermediate/lab-guides/md/Lab_6.md

-Parameters can also be used to switch measures in your view, using the same principle we employed with dimensions in this recipe.
+Parameters can also be used to switch measures in your view, using the same principle we employed with dimensions In this lab.
 It is also possible to switch between visualizations, such as a bar chart and a scatter plot, by creating them on separate sheets and then using a parameter to switch between the sheets.